Ratio of Debt-to-Income

-The second number is what percent of your gross income every month which can be applied to housing costs and recurring debt.
-Recurring debt includes auto/boat payments, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
+Recurring debt includes things like vehicle loans, child support and monthly credit card payments.

 Examples: